ArieHein/terraform-train/azure/TF1/readme.md

 However, if you are using features that were implemented in a specific version and that version is not available on the machine, an error will be shown.

 ***Tip!
-When running a Terraform script as part of a pipeline, make sure to first install the required Terraform CLI.
+When running a Terraform script as part of a pipeline, make sure to first check if the version is installed or install the required version of Terraform CLI.
 Do not take for granted that the version of Terraform you need is indeed installed.***

 We also use this section to declare the required providers, source and versions that are needed for this.